Back to Nature in Connemara

 Even - watched pigs racing.

-That story, Ireland recently - is - here.
+That story, in Ireland recently - is - here.

 Grape Picking in the Corbières